damphyr/rplex/README.md

 ### Is that all?
 Queues are created automatically when a worker tries to get data from the queue, data can be posted to a subset of the workers if necessary and that, as they say, is it.

+### Really?
+Well, it used to be all of it.
+Now, you can also limit the size of the queues and remove queues using the client (and the API)

 ##Example
 Start the rplex service.